Saint-Bertrand-de-Comminges, Haute-Garonne tourism & sightseeing

 There are some excavated remains of the original Roman city to see, including the sites of the original temple, theatre, baths and forum, on the plains below the village, along with the foundations of a very early (5th century) church.
 Also to visit, further evidence of the importance of the region to the Ancient Romans can be seen at the roman villa at Montmaurin.

-Map of Saint-Bertrand-de-Comminges and places to visit
+Map of Saint-Bertrand-de-Comminges and places nearby

 Visit near Saint-Bertrand-de-Comminges with France This Way reviews